 Spoilers for all the existing Scream movies, plus an assumption of familiarity.

-A slasher full of characters who’ve all seen all the horror movies, and base their ideas about a killing spree in their town accordingly.
+A slasher full of characters who’ve seen all the horror movies, and base their ideas about a killing spree in their town accordingly.
 I couldn’t even tell you how many times I’ve seen this.
 I even bought the score.
 I used to have a coffee mug!
 And the script, published as a trade paperback.
-For the record, I had been obsessed with Party of Five, but never watched Friends, except an occasional snippet.
+For the record, I was obsessed with Party of Five in the '90s, but never watched Friends, except an occasional snippet.

 Cringiest moment: The mean girls gossiping about Sidney in the bathroom look way too old, and are so exaggerated, it’s like they’re in a different movie.